Watkins on the state of the parties

 They also have a strong team.
 The Greens have some of the most talented and energetic people in Parliament working for them.

-A lot of work has gone into matching the creative side with a better-run effort on the ground election.
+A lot of work has gone into matching the creative side with a better-run effort on the ground this election.

 The biggest threat to the Greens is being starved of oxygen by the likely focus on smaller parties like Internet Mana, because of the Dotcom factor, and NZ First, through its potential importance to National.